What Is the Incarnation?

 Answer: Pertaining to what is God incarnate, and what is the essence of God incarnate, it can be said as the mystery of the truth that we believers of the Lord fail to understand.
 For thousands of years, despite believers knew that the Lord Jesus was the incarnation of God, no one could understand what God incarnate and His essence are respectively.
 It was only until the advent of Almighty God in the last days that this mystery of the truth was unfolded to mankind.
-Let’s read a few passages of Almighty God’s word: “The meaning of incarnation is that God appears in the flesh, and He comes to work among man of His creation in the image of a flesh.
-So, for God to be incarnated, He must first be flesh, flesh with normal humanity; this, at the very least, must be true.
-In fact, the implication of God’s incarnation is that God lives and works in the flesh, God in His very essence becomes flesh, becomes a man” (“The Essence of the Flesh Inhabited by God” in The Word Appears in the Flesh).
+Let’s read a few passages of Almighty God’s word: “The ‘incarnation’ is God’s appearance in the flesh; God works among created mankind in the image of the flesh.
+So for God to be incarnated, He must first be flesh, flesh with normal humanity; this is the most basic prerequisite.
+In fact, the implication of God’s incarnation is that God lives and works in the flesh, that God in His very essence becomes flesh, becomes a man” (“The Essence of the Flesh Inhabited by God” in The Word Appears in the Flesh).

-“The Christ with normal humanity is a flesh in which the Spirit is realized, possessing normal humanity, normal sense, and human thought.
-‘Being realized’ means God becoming man, the Spirit becoming flesh; to put it plainly, it is when God Himself inhabits a flesh with normal humanity, and through it expresses His divine work—this is what it means to be realized, or incarnated” (“The Essence of the Flesh Inhabited by God” in The Word Appears in the Flesh).
+“The Christ with normal humanity is a flesh in which the Spirit is realized, and is possessed of normal humanity, normal sense, and human thought.
+‘Being realized’ means God becoming man, the Spirit becoming flesh; to put it more plainly, it is when God Himself inhabits a flesh with normal humanity, and through it expresses His divine work—this is what it means to be realized, or incarnated” (“The Essence of the Flesh Inhabited by God” in The Word Appears in the Flesh).

-“Because He is a man with the essence of God, He is above any of created humans, above any man who can perform God’s work.
+“Because He is a man with the essence of God, He is above all created humans, above any man who can perform God’s work.
 And so, among all those with a human shell like His, among all those who possess humanity, only He is the incarnate God Himself—all others are created humans.
-Though they all have humanity, created humans are nothing but human, while God incarnate is different: In His flesh He not only has humanity but more importantly has divinity.
+Though they all have humanity, created humans have nothing but humanity, while God incarnate is different: In His flesh He not only has humanity but, more importantly, divinity.
 His humanity can be seen in the outer appearance of His flesh and in His everyday life, but His divinity is difficult to perceive.
 Because His divinity is expressed only when He has humanity, and is not as supernatural as people imagine it to be, it is extremely difficult for people to see. … Since God becomes flesh, His essence is a combination of humanity and divinity.
 This combination is called God Himself, God Himself on earth” (“The Essence of the Flesh Inhabited by God” in The Word Appears in the Flesh).

 From Almighty God’s words we see that the incarnation is God’s Spirit clothed in flesh, that is, God’s Spirit is materialized in the flesh with normal humanity and normal human thinking, and thereby becomes an ordinary and normal person working and speaking among men.
 This flesh has normal humanity, but also has complete divinity.
 Though in outward appearance His flesh seems ordinary and normal, He is able to take on God’s work, can express God’s voice, and guide and save humanity.
 This is because He has complete divinity.
 Complete divinity means that all that God’s Spirit possesses—the inherent disposition of God, God’s holy and righteous substance, all that God has and is, God’s almightiness and wisdom, and God’s authority and power—these have all been materialized in the flesh.
 This flesh is Christ, is the practical God who is here on earth to do work and save mankind.
 From His outward appearance, Christ is an ordinary and normal Son of man, but He is substantively different from us created human beings.
 Created man has only humanity, he doesn’t have even the slightest trace of divine substance.
 Christ, however, not only has normal humanity; more importantly, He has complete divinity.
 So, He has God’s substance, He can represent God entirely, express all truths as God Himself, express God’s disposition and all that God has and is, and endow us with the truth, the way, and the life.
 No created man is capable of such feats.
 Christ works and speaks, expresses God’s disposition, and all that God has and is in His flesh.
 No matter how He expresses God’s word and does God’s work, He always does so within normal humanity.
 He has a normal flesh, there is nothing supernatural about Him.
 This proves that God has come into the flesh, He has already become an ordinary human.
 This ordinary and normal flesh has fulfilled the fact of “The Word Appears in the Flesh.”
 He is the practical God incarnate.
 Because Christ has complete divinity, He can represent God, express the truth, and save mankind.
 Because Christ has complete divinity, He can express God’s word directly, not just relay or pass on God’s word.
 He can express the truth anytime and anyplace, supplying, watering, and shepherding man, guiding all of mankind.
 Only because Christ has complete divinity, is it enough to prove that He possesses God’s identity and substance.
 That’s why we say that He is God’s incarnation, the practical God Himself.